 During this year the fellow also learns by didactics and is strongly encouraged to read extensively.
 By the end of this year the fellow should have comprehended the level of material presented in the basic textbooks of pediatric endocrine and diabetes, as well as have developed a much deeper and broader understanding of several areas of clinical care by reading the extensive medical literature and original studies.
 Much of this deeper learning should be guided by the patients seen.
-We expect the fellows to regularly search the medical literature for guidance on the care of their patients, and encourage that as a life-long practice.
+We expect the fellows to regularly search the medical literature for guidance on the care of their patients and encourage that as a life-long practice.

 During this year the fellows are closely supervised in the performance of the consults and clinic visits.
 They must review with the supervising faculty or senior fellow the symptoms, diagnosis, therapy and potential complications.
 They are asked to remain closely supervised until they have demonstrated competence as judged by evaluations and the program director.
-By the end of the year they should have attained competence in most of endocrine and diabetes areas.
+By the end of the year, they should have attained competence in most of endocrine and diabetes areas.

-During this year the fellow should investigate possibilities for their area of research and should learn basic clinical research methods by taking the two-week intensive clinical investigation course offered in the winter every year.
-See the section on research timetable.
+During this year the fellow should investigate possibilities for their area of research during the first six months and should learn basic clinical research methods once the project is established See the section on research timetable.
 Approximately three months will be dedicated to research during the first year of fellowship.